 Island Last full field check * Last partial field checks Oahu November 2001 May 2005, January 2009, October 2013 Big Island November 2001 January 2009, October 2013 Maui May-June 2005 January 2009, October 2013 Lanai November 2001 Molokai June 2005 Kauai June 2005 October 2013

 * A "full field check" means I drove on that trip most or all of the current numbered highway network on the island.
 My coverage of former routes, or former alignments of current routes, is not necessarily complete.

-I am still slowly updating the road photos pages, with lots of my photos taken in May 2005, and January 2009.
-The information on the photos pages, and links to them, will not catch up to the updates of the rest of this site until (I hope) 2013.
+I am still slowly updating the road photos pages, with lots of my photos taken in May 2005, and January 2009, and some more in October 2013.
+The information on the photos pages, and links to them, will not catch up to the updates of the rest of this site for awhile.
 The Saddle Road photos page is particularly out-of-date, with major improvements since that page was last updated.